illinois-cs498vr/illinois-cs498vr.github.io/_projects/README.md

 - `desc` -- a couple of short lines to be rendered in the project card.
 - `image` -- a path to the project picture, which you should place in the `/img/projects` folder.
 - `semester` -- the semester the project was created, used for separating projects
+- `featured` -- indicates whether this project should be featured at the top of the gallery
 - `github` -- optional -- link to GitHub repo containing the project.
 - `youtube` -- optional -- Video ID for YouTube video about the project.
 Video ID is the `v=` query parameter in a YouTube URL.
 For example, for the video `https://www.youtube.com/watch?v=dQw4w9WgXcQ`, the video ID is `dQw4w9WgXcQ`.